International Grammar School: History

 International Grammar School was established on 3 February 1984 at Stanley Street, Randwick, formerly the premises of the Little Sisters of the Poor.
 At its foundation the school's educational objective was to provide bilingual education from preschool onwards, and to promote internationalism, music and racial tolerance.

 By 1985 the school had an enrolment of around 120 students, however by the following year the school's future was in doubt due to its failure to gain NSW Government recognition, thus making its students ineligible to sit Year 10 and NSW Higher School Certificate (HSC) examinations.
 IGS was subsequently forced to battle through eight court cases.
 The school was also facing crippling losses of money and enrolments had fallen by 60 per cent to around 40 students.
 In May 1986, the school won its registration appeal.
 By the end of the school year of 1988, enrolments had grown to 130.

 As student numbers continued to increase and the need for specialised High School teaching facilities was identified, it was determined that an additional site was required for the school.
 From 1990 to 1994, new premises in Balmain were utilised as a Senior High School, accommodating Years 11 and 12.

 In 1994, leasing arrangements were negotiated with South Sydney Council in terms of which the school was to move progressively to a new site in Ultimo.
 During this time, temporary accommodation was provided for years 7 to 12 in a refurbished woolstore.
-This arrangement with Council was for a new school to be constructed on the historical site of the Dalgety Woolstore in Kelly Street, Ultimo.
+This arrangement with Council was for a new school to be constructed on the historical site of the Dalgety Woolstore on Kelly Street, Ultimo.
 The school was officially established on this, its current site, in July 1997.